-- Module and seminar group leaders are responsible for providing support for learning on the modules and in the seminar groups for which they are responsible.
-They also give individual and general feedback on in-course assessments. - Every student is allocated to an Academic Mentor who usually retains this role throughout their mentees' time at university.
-The tutor is responsible for reviewing and advising on students' academic progress.
-Students have regular meetings with their Academic Mentor during their first year and are invited for individual progression reviews in their second and third years of study. - Academic Mentors also act as a first point of contact for students on non-academic issues which may affect their learning and can refer students on to a range of specialist health, welfare and financial services co-ordinated by the University's Student Services.
+- The Programme Director is responsible for overseeing the general operation of the programme, chairing the programme committee, representing the programme at other committees, resources and facilities, giving general advice to students during the programme. - Module leaders are responsible for providing support for learning on the modules for which they are responsible.
+They are also responsible for organising feedback and being available for one-to-one meetings. - Every student is allocated to an Academic Mentor who usually retains this role throughout their mentees' time at university.
+The Mentor is responsible for reviewing and advising on students' academic progress.
+Students have regular meetings with their Academic Mentor during their first year and are invited for individual progression reviews in their second and third years of study.